-"When We Rise" by Cleve Jones
+5. "When We Rise: My Life in the Movement" by Cleve Jones

 This semi-autobiographical account follows Cleve Jones as he explores his identity as a gay man in the 1950s, discovers a community and a cause through his mentor, Harvey Milk, and copes with the ravaging effects of the AIDS epidemic.

-"Sister Outsider" by Audre Lorde
+6. "Sister Outsider: Essays and Speeches" by Audre Lorde

 A celebration of intersectionality, black lesbian poet and feminist Audre Lorde analyzes the presence of ageism, sexism, racism, classism and homophobia in her own life through a collection of lyrical essays and speeches.

 7. "The Men with the Pink Triangle" by Heinz Heger (Used)